dsvictorh/copyrighter/README.md

 * Merge to master and create new version tag with release notes on git repository.
 * Build project and commit contents to deployment repo master branch.
 * Replace version number on installation section on README file on deployment repo.
+* Add or remove help parameters on the argument list section on README file on deployment repo.
 * Replace Default Configuration with latest contents of *copyrighter.json* on README file on deployment repo.
 * Create new version tag with release notes on deployment repo.